sis-cmdb/sis-js/README.md

 #### get(id, callback)

-This maps to a GET `/id` request against the approprivate v1 endpoint.
+This maps to a GET `/id` request against the endpoint.

 * id : a string representing the ID of the object to receive.
 For schemas, hooks, and hiera, this is the `name`.
 For entities, it is the `_id`.